-Employees should take care when on the company's email system, other systems and devices to ensure that no viruses, "trojan horses" or similar items are introduced into the systems or devices, including by clicking on links in phishing emails.
+Employees should take care when on the company's email system, other systems and devices to ensure that no viruses, "trojan horses", malware or similar items are introduced into the systems or devices, including by clicking on links in phishing emails.
 You should exercise particular caution when opening unsolicited emails from unknown sources or an email which appears suspicious.
-Inform the IT Department immediately if you are unsure about the origin of an email or communication, or suspect your IT equipment/devices may have a virus.
-You must be particularly vigilant if you use our IT equipment/devices outside the workplace and take such precautions as we may require from time to time against importing viruses or compromising system security.
+Always report all suspicious messages using the 'Report Message' button in Microsoft Outlook.
+Promptly report any unusual behavior or issues with our IT equipment.
+Your vigilance is crucial in ensuring the integrity of our systems, especially if you use our IT equipment/devices outside the workplace, and you must take such precautions as we may require from time to time against importing viruses or compromising system security.
 The system contains information which is confidential and subject to data protection legislation.
 Such information must be treated with extreme care and in accordance with our Data Protection Policy and Data Protection Program.